 The girls head was always massive that I would try to draw, the nose looked like it could breathe in a whole gust of wind and the lips looked like they could cut you with how sharp the top lip was that I drew.

 Not only that, I would draw “scenery” and it looked like a scene of carnage.

 As I kept growing, I stopped drawing because I was seriously not getting any better.
-Then, on my mission I had a super, talented companion (Rae Robinson Burton, CHECK HER STUFF OUT) who drew so many wonderful things and was supes creative.
+Then, when I was living in South Carolina, I had a super, talented friend (Rae Robinson Burton, CHECK HER STUFF OUT) who drew so many wonderful things and was super creative.
 I tried to draw in my study journal the way she did and lets just say, I gave up after a month.

 When I came home from South Carolina, I stopped drawing.
-Then, as a graduation gift for one of my “little sisters” I had met here in Utah, I wrote and drew a children’s book for her.
+Then, as a graduation gift for one of my “little sisters” I had met here in Utah (from the treatment center I worked at), I wrote and drew a children’s book for her.